 Targets: Deep transverse abs, rectus abdominis, lower abs, top of the thighs and shoulders.

-How to do Bear Crawl Toe Taps:
+How To Do Bear Crawl Toe Taps

 Start in table top position, shoulders over wrists, hips over knees, core engaged and back flat.